Request to Join

 Rachel Medbery is currently a PGY-8 in her first year of Thoracic Surgery Fellowship at Emory University in Atlanta, GA.
 She completed her MD at Emory University School of Medicine where she graduated both AOA and cum laude.
 She stayed at Emory for her General Surgery Residency which she completed in June of 2016.
 During residency, she completed a 2-year research fellowship specialized in Quality and Outcomes, during which she published numerous papers in both general and thoracic surgery literature as well as presented multiple projects at national meetings.
 She also became highly involved with the Quality In-Training Initiative through the American College of Surgeons and continues to remain on their advisory board.
 After completing fellowship, Rachel aspires to create a career in academic Thoracic Surgery with a focus on quality improvement and surgical education.

-Byron Crowe is a 4th year medical student at Emory University in Atlanta, Georgia pursuing residency in internal medicine.
-His interest in quality improvement and health systems redesign began prior to medical school when he spent nearly two years at Emory Healthcare as a direct report to the Chief Quality and Medical Officer.
+Byron Crowe is an internal medicine resident at the University of Colorado interested in value-based care design.
+His interest in health systems began prior to medical school when he spent nearly two years at Emory Healthcare as a direct report to the Chief Quality and Medical Officer.
 In this role, he received advanced training on QI theory and methods through Emory's intensive Quality Academy, facilitated QI projects from the unit to the enterprise level and assisted with the rollout of Emory’s accountable care organization.
-Upon entering medical school, he began working closely with the Institute for Healthcare Improvement Open School, the largest student-led QI and patient safety interest group worldwide.
-He served as president of the Emory IHI Open School chapter for two years and founded the chapter’s Diabetes Improvement Team.
-Additionally, he is IHI Open School Regional Leader for the Southeast United States where he oversees the growth and development of 49 active chapters.
-In his free time, he enjoys triathlon and volunteering with the High Museum of Art.
+During medical school, he worked closely with the Institute for Healthcare Improvement Open School, the largest student-led QI and patient safety interest group worldwide, and served as Regional Leader for the Southeast United States.
+In his free time, he enjoys triathlon and getting out into the Colorado mountains.
 He is a graduate of the University of Georgia where he majored in biochemistry and history.